Max7im/jquery-csv/CONTRIBUTING.md

 - If you'd like to edit/update the documentation, submit a Pull Request
 - If you'd like to start a dialog, post a new [Discussion][Discussion]
-- If you'd like to mention a project where jquery is used post a comment in the [Mentions][Mentions]
+- If you'd like to mention a project where jquery is used, post a comment in the [Mentions][Mentions]
 - If you'd like to assist other users of jquery-csv, answer qustions on [StackOverflow][StackOverflow]
 - If you'd like to promote this project, write articles or blog posts and link back to the project